LucasDuval/MIMICWizard_Documentation/docs/source/installation.rst

 Before starting you should keep in mind that MIMICWizard is divided in 2 part, the **application** run with R-Shiny and the **database** run with PostgreSQL

-TL;DR :
+TL;DR
 ========

-A.
+A. Install the application

    * Install R 4.4 and Rtools (Windows only)
    * Clone the MIMICWizard repository from GitHub
    * Install the required R packages using renv

-B.
+B. Install the PostgreSQL server and import MIMIC-IV database

    * Install PostgreSQL server
    * Import the MIMIC-IV database (demo or full version)
    * Import MIMICWizard internal schema

-C.
+C. C. Configure and start MIMICWizard

    * Configure the application configuration file
    * Run the application

-D. (Optionnal)
+D. Extend and optimize the application (Optionnal)

    * Add additional index to speed up the application
    * Add microbiology supplementary data to the application

-A. Install the local application (Run from RStudio or R CLI)
+A. Install the application (Run from RStudio or R CLI)
 *********************************************************
 *Theses instructions are the simplest way to get MIMICWizard running, but it's not the way it is intended to be hosted and distributd to multiple users in your organization*